Paramount Media Networks: Viacom International

 Viacom International Inc. was established in 1971, just a year after Viacom spun out from the CBS TV network and became Viacom's parent company.
 The company is responsible for copyrights and trademarks associated with Paramount Media Networks.
 The division also licenses the product rights for their various properties and the dissemination of visual and textual television programs on a subscription/fee basis.
 The company jointly owns Comedy Partners with Viacom Hearty Ha!
 Ha!
 LLC, who owned the Ha! network as well as a stake in Comedy Central prior to HBO's departure.

 Viacom International also served as the licensee name and division for its group of television stations for FCC purposes before the 1995 Westinghouse/CBS merger.
 Former Viacom station WVIT in New Britain, Connecticut (serving Hartford and New Haven), which it owned from 1978 until 1997, took its call letters from the initials of Viacom International, and retains them to the present day under NBC ownership.

-In 2006, Viacom International was renamed to CBS Operations, Inc. by CBS Corporation, and its copyrights related to Viacom's cable networks were transferred to a subsidiary of the new Viacom also named Viacom International Inc. The new subsidiary remains active after the Paramount Skydance merger.
+In 2006, Viacom International was renamed to CBS Operations, Inc. by CBS Corporation, and its copyrights related to Viacom's cable networks were transferred to a subsidiary of the new Viacom also named Viacom International Inc. The new subsidiary remains in name-only unit active after the Paramount Skydance merger.
+Viacom International, Inc. folded into Viacom Media Networks in 2019.
 ViacomCBS International Inc. was used as an alternate trade name for the company during the 2020–21 television season, when the company was under ViacomCBS.